Automysophobia is surprisingly common and debilitating.

 But avoidance is not the best way to cope with any phobia.
 Besides the limitations on your life, having an untreated anxiety disorder may leave you more vulnerable to psychological disorders like depression or alcohol abuse.
 A phobia can also strain your relationships with friends, relatives, and coworkers.

-Mercifully phobia of dirty can now be overcome quickly and easily if you choose the right approach.
+Mercifully fear of dirty can now be overcome quickly and easily if you choose the right approach.

-Read on to understand how the fear actually works inside your mind and nervous system, and how Phobia of Dirty can be overcome
+Read on to understand how the fear actually works inside your mind and nervous system, and how Fear of Dirty can be overcome

 About the Fear